Wait a minute! Never mind HOW to deal with change!

 Communicate with supportive people who can help you deal with stress.

 In the workplace, change is inevitable.
 Many people will look toward a workplace leader for help in coping with these changes.
-For a more in depth look at these tips, as well as a number of other leadership skills, consider an organizational leadership masters degree and become a more effective leader today.
+For a more in depth look at these tips, as well as a number of other leadership skills, check out the information about how personal and professional success is a result of becoming a more effective leader, which is part and parcel of dealing with change effectively.

 Family and friends also provide important help to figure out how to deal with change.
 Talk to them, and listen.
 But you may need more focused help.
 Writing things down in a journal focuses your attention and clarifies your thoughts, leading to healthy decision making and greater life balance.